 What Makes Crime Go Pop?

 The numbers don’t add up.
 What he said doesn’t line up with what she said.
 The cops couldn’t find the weapon.
 The DNA samples don’t match.
-“To me these are the most interesting cases.
-You are trying to weigh the evidence and ask yourself, ‘Am I convinced by this, or more convinced by the other side.’ ”
+“To me, these are the most interesting cases.
+You’re trying to weigh up the evidence and ask yourself, ‘Am I convinced by this, or more convinced by the other side?’”

-If there is even a glimmer of a doubt that the defendant is guilty, that will inspire wide debate.
-“These cases really put your nerves on edge because they could happen to any of us.
+If there is even a glimmer of a doubt that the defendant is guilty, it’ll inspire widespread debate.
+“These cases really put your nerves on edge, because they could happen to any of us.
 You’re just in the wrong place at the wrong time.”

 Jurors are thrown into a void where no outside thoughts or opinions are allowed, which often leads to a massive disconnect between public opinion and final verdict.
 “We get frustrated when we feel that a sense of justice has not been served.
-It’s when everyone in the world knows something except the people in the jury.
-It’s hard to make a perfect system, but the U.S. sure as hell doesn’t have it.”
+It’s when everyone in the world knows something, except the people on the jury.
+It’s hard to make a perfect system, but the US sure as hell doesn’t have it.”

-There is something about excessive violence and the lurid accounts of a murder that taps into our base emotions.
-“One of the basic rules of crime stories is that we are looking inside the soul of human nature by looking outside our own experiences, and that’s why these cases are intriguing.
+There’s something about excessive violence and the lurid accounts of a murder that taps into our base emotions.
+“One of the basic rules of the crime story is that we are looking inside the soul of human nature by looking outside our own experiences, and that’s why these cases are intriguing.
 When something is really unusual about a crime, people react to it.”

 Stories with socially relevant themes that stimulate national debate carry weight above almost all other ingredients.
 “A crime that strikes a nerve sets off a kind of cycle.
-It’s like we’ve hit a gold mine; because we’ve had this rush of stories about the deaths of black teenage males recently, every time there is a case that seems like it might hit that pattern it gets in the media.”
+It’s like we’ve hit a gold mine; because we’ve had this rush of stories about the deaths of black teenage males recently, every time there is a case that seems like it might fit that pattern, it gets into the media.”